josehu07/CS537-SP2021-DIS/w4/README.md

 - Remember [cppreference.com](https://en.cppreference.com/w/c) for standard library references
 - Remember the `man` command or [online man pages](https://man7.org/linux/man-pages/man3/exec.3.html) for Linux syscall/utilities references

-There are several example program in this repo.
+There are several example programs in this repo.
 Do:

 ```bash
 make